Continuing Education Activity

 Clinical hyperandrogenism requires long-term treatment and takes several months before effects are evident.

 Cosmetic interventions should be initiated while medications start working.
-These can be bleaching and temporary methods of hair removal; using galvanic or blended electrolysis for localized areas with the experienced operator; using laser photo-epilation for generalized hirsutism.
+These can be bleaching and temporary hair removal methods, using galvanic or blended electrolysis for localized areas with the experienced operator, using laser photo-epilation for generalized hirsutism.

 Pharmacological interventions include topical eflornithine for face hirsutism which can be an expensive treatment with potentially serious side effects if the body absorbs it.

 First-line treatment of hirsutism is low-dose neutral or antiandrogenic oral contraceptives which effectively lowers androgens level and effect.
-Additionally, contraceptive properties are beneficial when combined with antiandrogenic drugs, because the later requires reliable contraception as they are highly teratogenic.
+Additionally, contraceptive properties are beneficial when combined with antiandrogenic drugs because the latter requires reliable contraception as they are highly teratogenic.
 Mild hirsutism can be treated OCP alone.

 Adjuvant antiandrogen administration can be done for moderate, severe hirsutism and mild hirsutism without adequate hair growth control after 6 months to 1 year of OCP.
-As this drugs have similar efficacy, Androgen Excess and the PCOS Society suggest prescribing finasteride, cyproterone acetate which is not available in the United States, or spironolactone, instead of flutamide when an antiandrogen is needed, due to potential side effects like hepatotoxicity.
+As those drugs have similar efficacy, androgen excess and the PCOS Society suggest prescribing finasteride, cyproterone acetate, which is not available in the United States, or spironolactone, instead of flutamide when an antiandrogen is needed, due to potential side effects like hepatotoxicity.
 They act by blocking androgens effects over the hair follicle; finasteride also has inhibition of 5 alpha-reductase.

 - Use of androgenic steroids

 - Ovarian malignancies